MRU-CSIS-1501-201901-001/lab.quizzes/practice.lab.quiz.00.md

 You will pass this quiz if **all** the following are true:

-- your GitHub username shows up in https://github.com/MRU-CSIS-1501-201901-001/lab.00.watch.target/watchers
+- your GitHub username shows up in https://github.com/MRU-CSIS-1501-201901-001/labs/watchers
-- you pass all tests in the lab quiz drill on REPL<span>.</span>IT
+- you pass all tests in the practice lab quiz drill on REPL<span>.</span>IT
 - you have successfully submitted your practice-quiz-00 directory **and** the two desired source files are in the desired directory **and** both files compile without errors **and** there is a valid main **and** the main creates a new PracticeQuiz object